IT-Service/PowerShellModule.Tests/README.md

 ### Using AppVeyor.psm1 with the default shared model

-For an example of a AppVeyor.yml file for using the default shared model with a resource module, see the
+For an example of a AppVeyor.yml file for using the default shared model with a PowerShell module, see the
 [PowerShellModule.Template appveyor.yml](https://github.com/PowerShell/PowerShellModules/blob/master/PowerShellModule.Template/appveyor.yml).

 ### Using AppVeyor.psm1 with harness model

-An example AppVeyor.yml file of using the harness model with a resource module.
+An example AppVeyor.yml file of using the harness model with a PowerShell module.

 ```yml
 version: 3.1.{build}.0